How Long Does the Student Loan Disbursement Process Take?February 26, 2021

 Does Student Loan Disbursement Time Vary by Loan Type?

-How quickly you can get a student loan will vary by the type of loan you’re seeking.
+How quickly you can get a student loan will vary by the type of student loan you’re seeking.
 Additionally, the process for applying for federal and private student loans differs.
 Understanding these differences could help you to better understand how quickly you can get a student loan disbursement.

 How Long Does It Take to Get Federal Student Loans?